Franken ‘Embarrassed and Ashamed’ Over Allegations, But Won’t Quit Senate

 “The Ethics Committee is looking into all of this and I will cooperate fully with it,” Franken told Minnesota Public Radio.

-Franken was first accused of misconduct on November 16 by broadcaster Leeann Tweeden, who alleged that he forcibly kissed her during rehearsals for a USO comedy sketch in 2007, the year before Franken was first elected to the senate.
+Franken was first accused of misconduct on November 16 by broadcaster Leeann Tweeden, who alleged that he forcibly kissed her during rehearsals for a USO comedy sketch in 2007, the year before Franken was first elected to the Senate.
 Tweeden also produced a photo of Franken grabbing, or pretending to grab, her breasts while she was sleeping.

 A second woman, Lindsay Menz, told CNN days later that Franken had grabbed her buttocks at the Minnesota State Fair in 2010.
 And two more women anonymously told HuffPost that Franken had also grabbed their buttocks in separate incidents in 2007 and 2008.
 One also said that Franken had invited her to join him in a bathroom, an allegation Franken denied on Sunday.